camaraproject/Governance/ProjectStructureAndRoles.md

 Reviewers

 - A reviewer is a maintainer within the project.
 They share in reviewing issues and pull requests and their LGTM counts towards the required LGTM count to merge a code change into the project.
-- Reviewers are part of the organization but do not have write access.
+- Reviewers are part of the organization but do not need to have write access.
 Becoming a reviewer is a core aspect in the journey to becoming a committer.

 Committers

 - A committer is a core maintainer who is responsible for the overall quality and stewardship of the project.
-They share the same reviewing responsibilities as reviewers but are also responsible for upholding the project bylaws as well as participating in project level votes.
+They share the same reviewing responsibilities as reviewers but are also responsible for upholding the project bylaws.
 - Committers are part of the organization with write access to all repositories.
-Committers are expected to remain actively involved in the project and participate in voting and discussing of proposed project level changes.
+Committers are expected to remain actively involved in the project.

 **Security Advisors**

 - A security advisor is an advisory role in the project responsible for helping classify and advise on embargoed security disclosures.
-Security advisors are part of the organization without write access, but with read access to security disclosures and advisories before becoming public.
+Security advisors are part of the organization mostly without write access, but with read access to security disclosures and advisories before becoming public.
 Security advisors help maintain the integrity of the security review process and encourage responsible disclosure.
 - Security advisors are individuals trusted by maintainers and representing significant users of the project.
 A reviewer may also be a security advisor, however, committers do not need this role as it is part of their regular duties.
 The security advisor duties are not part of the duties of being a reviewer.
-There is no expectation of advisors to become reviewers or participate in issue triage and code review.
+There is no expectation of security advisors to become reviewers or participate in issue triage and code review.
+- Security Advisors are decided by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) by all project maintainers.

 ## On- / Offboarding